aws-samples/eks-workshop-v2/website/docs/servicemesh/30-authentication-and-authorization/30-setting-up-auth0-application.md

 #### Defining a virtual service for your application

-After admitting traffic in your cluster, you need to configure the ingress gateway to direct traffic to your bookinfo services, and you do that using a VirtualService resource.
+Once you have allowed traffic into your cluster, it is necessary to set up the ingress gateway to route the traffic to your Bookinfo services.
+This can be accomplished by creating a VirtualService resource.

-The following VirtualService rules instruct your gateway to direct incoming traffic over the listed endpoint paths, to the productpage service:
+The VirtualService rules specify how the gateway should redirect incoming traffic based on the specified endpoint paths.
+In this case, the rules direct the incoming traffic to the "productpage" service:

 ```yaml
 kubectl apply -n test -f - <<EOF